 We understand that safety is the number one objective.
-The day camp program shall provide appropriate care and supervision, by sight and sound of children, always.
+The day camp program shall provide appropriate care and supervision of children, by sight and sound, at all times.
 The ratio of staff to children present will be no less than one staff member for every ten children.
 Staffers will each be assigned a group of campers and provided a roster of their campers for each day in order to complete proper face-to-name counts during each transition.
 The master roster will be kept electronically, and all camp coordinators will have direct access to this information at all times.